alanbarr/RaspberryPi-GPIO/README.txt

+RaspberryPi-GPIO
-RaspberryPi-GPIO - Basic GPIO and I2C control for the Raspberry Pi.
+Basic GPIO, I2C and PWM control for the Raspberry Pi.

+PWM - Not quite there yet!

 #################### DOCUMENTATION #####################
 There is more detailed Doxygen produced documentation available in: http://alanbarr.github.com/RaspberryPi-GPIO